Post

 The HSP Connection: The Complexity of Labels & Perspectives

 Many people with ADHD experience sensory overload or have difficulty filtering out background stimuli.
-Sensory sensitivity is also present in countless other neurodivergent conditions / experiences.

 It is also a daily reality among highly sensitive people (HSPs) and empaths.